centuryglass/IntraPaint/doc/tool_guide.md

 - **"\[", "]", or mouse scroll wheel left/right**:  Change the brush size.
 - **"<" and ">" keys**: Change the brush opacity.
 - **"{" and "}"keys**: Change the brush hardness.
-- **Hold Shift**: Increase speed when changing size, opacity, or hardness using keyboard keys.
+- **Hold Alt**: Increase speed when changing size, opacity, or hardness using keyboard keys.
 - **Hold Ctrl**: Temporarily switch to the color picker tool.

 #### User interface